Hello, Foodies and Buddies!

 So, how did Chef Rakhi get started on her FoodyBuddy journey?

 She replied, “It’s a very interesting story.
-I like eating and preparing good food.
-Around July, I started thinking seriously about taking up the profession of being a culinary artist.
+I like eating and preparing good food and I started thinking seriously about taking up the profession of being a culinary artist.
 I explored a few options but nothing really worked.
 And in just 2 days since I conceived this idea I got to know about FoodyBuddy through a WhatsApp message.
 I grabbed this opportunity with both hands.”

 We are certainly glad that the timing matched so perfectly on both sides 🙂

 Having sold 1000 meals in such a short amount of time, motivation is something that comes naturally to Chef Rakhi.

 She explained, “Cooking is like an art, a passion.
 And there is a saying – “When you look at the painting, you can hear a thousand claps.’
 The same way a when a Foody eats your food and likes it you’re definitely going to hear a thousand claps.
 1,000 meals is like a million claps for me.”